-So no, money is not the ONLY motivation, for EVERYONE in this capitalist controlled world!
-We are so enmeshed in this thinking that we have forgotten that, in the long arc of human experience, the mantras of White-dominant society such as, ‘time is money’ or bare-faced questions like, ‘what’s your worth’, are of relatively new perveyance.
+So indeed, in the face of every kind of persuation, money is not the ONLY motivation, for EVERYONE in this capitalist controlled world!
+We are so enmeshed in this thinking that we have forgotten that, in the long arc of human experience, the mantras of White-dominant society such as, ‘time is money’ or bare-faced questions like, ‘what’s your worth’, are of relatively new purveyance.

 As Marley K. describes in her brilliantly insightful essay, https://marleyk.medium.com/all-white-people-in-america-are-on-trial-with-derek-chauvin-2adad02dea22 white people in general, have a blind spot in terms of an individualism that denies the benefits accruing to each white person, belonging to a community.
-On a conscious level, white people too often, only bow to the altor of individualism (which so easily and so often, transmogrifies into a nasty narcissism) and the worshipping of money that goes hand in hand with it.
-People of colour however, are much more likely to define themselves and be defined, as part of a collective.
+On a conscious level, white people too often, bow only to their own ego, on the altar of Individualism (which so easily and so often, transmogrifies into a nasty narcissism) and the worshipping of money that goes hand in hand with it.
+People of colour however, as Marley K. points out, are much more likely to define themselves and be defined, as part of a collective.
 But a collective, while giving comfort and sustenance on an existential level, material and emotional level, can also, be limiting to the point of suffocation.

 I think what I am really trying to express is that, thanks to the internet and websites such as Medium, we can share experiences and build community beyond the limitations of our specific location in time and space.
 And that is hugely liberating.
 As case in point, I have never met Marley K. nor Kristy Lynn, but through engaging with their words and ideas, I have gained much clarity about my life situation here in the U.K and also, a sense of connection.
 This is truly priceless !